akudihatinya/backendApi/README.md

-# Healthcare Monitoring System - Backend API
+# akudihatinya - Backend API

 A Laravel-based RESTful API for healthcare monitoring, focusing on managing patients with hypertension (HT) and diabetes mellitus (DM) conditions.